Popular online retailer Temu facing a class-action lawsuit in Illinois over data privacy concerns

 November 2023 Class Action Filed in Northern Dist IL Jehan Ziboukh and Others Complaint by Adam Harrington on Scribd

-The complaint was filed by the Hagens Berman law firm on behalf of seven named plaintiffs from Illinois, California, Massachusetts, and Virginia -- as well as unnamed others similarly situated.
+The complaint was filed in Illinois in November by the Hagens Berman law firm on behalf of seven named plaintiffs from Illinois, California, Massachusetts, and Virginia -- as well as unnamed others similarly situated.

-The lawsuit alleges Temu violates its customers privacy rights by collecting private data and uses "deceptive" and "unscrupulous" practices to access that data.
+The lawsuit alleges Temu violates its customer's privacy rights by collecting private data and using "deceptive" and "unscrupulous" practices to access that data.

-Plaintiffs' lawyers in the lawsuit, claim experts, including their own independent expert, have reviewed the Temu app and found the "app is purposefully and intentionally loaded with tools to execute virulent and dangerous malware and spyware activities on user devices," and concluded "Temu misled people about how it uses their data."
+Plaintiffs' lawyers in the lawsuit claim experts, including their independent expert, have reviewed the Temu app and found the "app is purposefully and intentionally loaded with tools to execute virulent and dangerous malware and spyware activities on user devices" and concluded, "Temu misled people about how it uses their data."

-"We believe that is intentional," said Jeannie Evans, one of the attorneys representing the plaintiffs.
+"We believe that is intentional," said Jeannie Evans, one of the plaintiffs' attorneys.

 In the complaint, Evans said, "We talk about how Temu requests at least 24 permissions for all kinds of information that would not be needed for an online shopping app."

-Those permissions, according to the complaint, include access to Bluetooth and Wi-Fi network information and biometric data like fingerprints.
+According to the complaint, those permissions include access to Bluetooth and Wi-Fi network information and biometric data like fingerprints.

-A second class-action lawsuit, filed in New York state in September 2023 on behalf of plaintiff Eric Hu and others accuses Temu of not only collecting customers' private information, but not keeping it secure.
+A second class-action lawsuit, filed in New York state in September 2023 on behalf of plaintiff Eric Hu and others, accuses Temu of collecting customers' private information and not keeping it secure.

-That complaint goes on to note many customers reporting to the Better Business Bureau about their credit card and bank information being sold or leaked after using those accounts on Temu.
+That complaint notes many customers reporting to the Better Business Bureau about their credit card and bank information being sold or leaked after using those accounts on Temu.

 Hu vs Temu Et Al Complaint by Adam Harrington on Scribd